 How check numbers work in MineralTree and NetSuite

 MineralTree maintains a check sequence number for each payment account in the system.
-You can find this under Settings > Company Profile > Manage Accounts, which is initially set during the implementation process.
+You can find this under Company Profile by clicking your initials on the top right of the navigation bar.
+From here, click the Manage Accounts tab.
+Typically your accounts and check numbers are initially set during the implementation process.
 When a check payment is synced to NetSuite, the next number in this sequence is passed back to the accounting system.